ChristosChristofidis/awesome-deep-learning/README.md

 12. [The wonderful and terrifying implications of computers that can learn](http://www.ted.com/talks/jeremy_howard_the_wonderful_and_terrifying_implications_of_computers_that_can_learn) By Jeremy Howard at TEDxBrussels
 13. [Unsupervised Deep Learning - Stanford](http://web.stanford.edu/class/cs294a/handouts.html) by Andrew Ng in Stanford (2011)
 14. [Natural Language Processing](http://web.stanford.edu/class/cs224n/handouts/) By Chris Manning in Stanford
+15. [A beginners Guide to Deep Neural Networks](http://googleresearch.blogspot.com/2015/09/a-beginners-guide-to-deep-neural.html) By Natalie Hammel and Lorraine Yurshansky

 ### Papers